How I Attack Negative Thoughts Every Day

 USE YOUR BODY

 Exercise is a must.
 It’s by far the most researched and best antidepressant there is.
 But there are other things I do to keep a mind of positivity.
 One way is to expose myself to intense cold.
 Every morning I start by taking a warm shower and then turn it to cold and force myself to focus on my breathing while the water races over my skin.
-I’ve learned to not only tolerate it, I now love it.
+I’ve learned to not only tolerate it, but I now love it.
 I realize there isn’t a negative though in my head when I’m near freezing.
 You don’t have time to be sad when your body is being pushed physically.

 Another big weapon in my arsenal against negative thoughts is breathing.
 I forcefully breathe deep, hold it for a four count and then exhale.
 I try to repeat this thirty times in a row.
 By deeply oxygenating my body, my mind begins to flood with happy thoughts.
 It’s amazing how breathing differently can positively change your life.
 It changed mine.
 For more information on this, research Iceman Wim Hoff.
 The man is literally a superhuman.

 The last thing I do to attack negative thoughts is to force extreme discomfort to my body.
 The effect is similar to cold therapy, but I choose to use deep tissue massage and lying on a spike mat.
 Yes, a mat with sharp plastic spikes.
 What deep massage and spike mats force me to do is to control my body through my mind.
 It forces me to control my breath and therefore my thoughts.
 I recommend the Spoonk mat for 10 minutes a day.